asana: child pose

 Details

 1. This variation makes breathing easier but requires more flexibility, especially in the short/monoarticular hip extensors, i.e. the glutes in particular.
-It may be necessary to use a support for the buttocks.
+It may be necessary to use a support for the buttocks otherwise more tension will be felt there.
 If the head exerts an uncomfortable amount of pressure on the floor, use a support there too.

 Head support